Do I Need a Criminal Defense in Resisting Arrest Charges?

 If you are a New York resident currently facing resisting arrest charges, you should know that you have a constitutionally protected right to remain silent whenever police arrest you.
 Your silence, accompanied by immediately contacting, your attorney is always a much more effective defensive strategy than attempting to evade law enforcement.

-What is a Class A Misdemeanor in New York?
+Is Resisting Arrest a Misdemeanor in New York?

 Currently, in New York State, it is a Class A misdemeanor to resist arrest from a police officer.
 Section 205.30 of the New York Penal Code defines this crime as resisting or evading an authorized arrest in any capacity.
 This includes attempting to help someone else resist or evade being arrested.